ejmg/ageof.info/site/content/blog/2019/starting-pwl-kc/index.md

 +++
-title = "papers we love -> kcmo" description = "i want to start a technical group in kc and *papers we love* might be it" date=2019-09-06
+title = "papers we love -> kcmo" description = "i want to start a technical group in kc and Papers We Love might be it." date=2019-09-06

 insert_anchor_links = "right"